USATF Masters Indoor Championships: Olympians

+In February 2025, Joetta Clark Diggs won the W60 200 meter dash, setting an American indoor record of 28.62.
+Also, Michelle Rohl won 3 W55 races at 800, 1500, and 3000 meters.
+Nigerian Olympian Olutoyin Augustus "Toyin" also competed in 2025.

 Others

 Competitors Charles Allie and Rita Hanscom received the male and female masters international athlete of the year awards from the IAAF in 2013 and 2009, respectively.

 Several former National Football League (NFL) football players have competed at this meet.

 Billy "White Shoes" Johnson competed at the 2002 meet.
 Willie Gault medaled at the 2003 meet.
 Todd Christensen competed at the 2004 meet.
 Henry Ellard medaled in the triple jump at the 2015.
 Phil McConkey competed at the 2017 meet.

 Competing as a M25 athlete: Tyreek Hill won the 60 meter dash at the 2023 Masters Indoor Championship.

 Centenarians

 Several Centenarians have competed at this meet.

 Everett Hosack (ages 100 and 101) competed at the 2002 and 2003 meets.
 Hosack set several records.
 March 2014 centenarian masters track and field athlete, Leland McPhie (age 100), won gold medals in the weight throw, superweight throw and shot put.
 Orville Rogers (100) and Julia “Hurricane” Hawkins (102) set Masters Records at the 2018 meet.